Thursday, February 26, 2015

 I won't go into my usual detail about Kipling's biography: it's pretty familiar.
 Born in 1865, died in 1936.
 He had his foot in three countries: England, where his loyalties lay and where he lived more than half his life; India, where he was born and spent much of his youth and young manhood, and where he made his reputation and set most of his early stories; and the United States: he married an American woman, and they lived in Vermont for about four years.
 Kipling won the 1907 Nobel Prize for Literature (before much of his very best work appeared, which is not to say that the stories up until then, including his best-known novel, Kim (1901), weren't often outstanding).
 He is one of my favorite writers, and a great example of the fact that you can disagree profoundly with many of an author's views and still love the work.
 (A maxim many would do well to remember.)

 The most obvious recurring theme in A Diversity of Creatures is revenge -- indeed, this is a central theme in much of Kipling, and not always in a good way.
 Quite often the revenge is by characters Kipling appears to approve of against hapless or awkward antagonists, and seems out of proportion to the original offense.
 In "The Village That Voted the Earth Was Flat", a group of people in an early motorcar are caught in a sort of speed trap, clearly a revenue grab by a local Baronet.
 They are newspaper people, as well as an M. P. and (in another car) a theatre man.
 They get together to subject the village in which they were mistreated to humiliation by such means as arranging for them to be hoodwinked into voting that the Earth is flat after a presentation by a fake member of the Flat Earth Society.
 That annoyed me enough on first reading to put me off the story entirely, but on rereading it this time I realized, for one thing, how funny the story can be; and, secondly, that the story takes an ambiguous view of the appropriateness of the "revenge".
-In many this is really about the sometimes dangerous power of the press.
+In many ways this is really about the sometimes dangerous power of the press.
 (It also introduces a character, singer Vidal Benzaguen, who shows up later in another revenge story, one of Kipling's very greatest, "Dayspring Mishandled", from Limits and Renewals.
 Kipling was wont to reuse characters, even minor ones, as we shall see again in this book.)

 In "The Honours of War", a "Stalky as an adult" story, a rather silly young officer too much taken up with book-learning is the target.
 The story, from 1911, defends old-style traditional officers and military values -- and by the time the book was published surely it was already clear how horribly these were faring.
 (The following poem, "The Children", is a wrenching lament for young men dead in war -- whether it was written in response to WWI I don't know.)
 Another revenge story is "Friendly Brook", in which a drunk blackmails (more or less) a country couple who have adopted his child by threatening to assert his parental rights.
-He ends up drowning in the title brook, clearly a response of "friendly" entity to the threat to the brook's local couple.
+He ends up drowning in the title brook, clearly a response of a "friendly" entity to the threat to the brook's local couple.
 "The Edge of the Evening" is a pre-war spy story.
 Laughton Zigler, the American entrepreneur who showed up previously in "The Captive" (Traffics and Discoveries), has now married and rents an English estate.
 The narrator character runs into him and comes up for a weekend, at which he hears a story of a German plane crashlanding on the estate, and Zigler and company (half by accident) killing the occupants and sending the plane off to harmlessly ditch in the Channel.
 In "The Vortex", a foolish representative of one of the Empire's Dominions, spouting rot about going it alone independent from England, etc., is given his comeuppance via a drive in a motorcar, some bees, and an accident.
 "In the Presence" tells two stories of Indian soldiers: in one, a pair of Sikh brothers take vengeance on the locals who take advantage of their absence in the British Army, in the other, a group of Goorkhas faithfully mourn the death of the King.

 There is also a Pyecroft story, "The Horse Marines", about mishaps with a motorcar stumbling into a military exercise. "'My Son's Wife'" is one of those Kipling stories where a city boy discovers the value of country life and country people.
 In this case a foolish young radical bohemian sort ("He had suffered from the disease of the century", the story opens), depressed after his free-loving girlfriend dumps him, inherits his aunt's estate.
 At first he plans to sell it, but the attractions of hard work, hunting, and a local girl all work to turn him into a man of the land -- and a Tory too, no doubt! "'Swept and Garnished'" is one of the two war stories, a ghost story in which a German woman is visited by the shades of the children of a French village overrun by the German army.
+It's a pretty powerful piece.
 "Regulus" is another Stalky story, though he's not a main character.
 It's set in school, and concerns a prim and virtuous young man getting in some trouble and being compared to the Roman hero Regulus.

 "In the Same Boat" is a tale of drug addiction.
 Two young people are treated for addiction to sleeping pills by the same doctor, and they support each other on train trips as they try to go cold turkey.
 Both have terrible dreams that drove them to their addictions.
 The source of the dreams are eventually revealed, and give the story a slightly supernatural edge.
 The two seem well suited to each other, but one point of the story is that even though they become friendly they can never love each other -- perhaps the knowledge of each other's weakness is too much for them.
 "The Dog Hervey" is about an old maid who gets a rather mangy dog as a pet, and how this unlovely beast finally leads her to romance.